firozkhan18/microservice-redis-kafka/Event-Sourcing-Pattern.md

 - **Application State**: The current state of the application derived from the read model.
 - **Microservices**: Services (Service A and Service B) that subscribe to events from the event store and update their own states based on those events.

-### How to Use the Diagram

-You can render this diagram using a Mermaid live editor or in environments that support Mermaid syntax, such as Markdown documents or certain documentation tools.
-It effectively illustrates how event sourcing operates within a microservices architecture, showing the flow from user actions to the eventual application state.

 ---
-Event sourcing is a software architectural pattern that stores the state of an application as a sequence of events rather than as a single current state.
-Each event represents a state change that has occurred in the system.
-This approach provides a more detailed history of how an application reached its current state and allows for greater flexibility in managing state changes.

 ### Key Concepts of Event Sourcing